csm9493/FC-AIDE-Keras/README.md

    * 'sigma_estimation.py'
    : estimate a noise sigma of the noisy image
    * 'test_fc_aide_sup.py'
-   : denoise a noisy image using the supervised model(trained on the specific noise level)
+   : denoise a noisy image using the supervised model trained on the specific noise level only
    * 'test_fc_aide_ft.py'
-   : denoise a noisy image using the supervised model(trained on the specific noise level) + fine-tuning
+   : denoise a noisy image using the supervised model + fine-tuning
    * 'test_fc_aide_blind_sup.py'
-   : denoise a noisy image using the supervised model(trained on various[0,50])
+   : denoise a noisy image using the supervised model trained on various noise level only
    * 'test_fc_aide_blind_ft.py'
-   : denoise a noisy image using the supervised model(trained on blind noise sets[0,50]) + fine-tuning
+   : denoise a noisy image using the supervised model + fine-tuning
    * 'test_fc_aide_blind_estimated_sigma_ft.py'
-   : fine-tuning a noisy image using an estimated noise sigma
+   : estimate a sigma of the noise level and then denoise using the supervised model + fine-tuning

 - weights
    * 'sigmaX.hdf5'  : a weight trained on a specific noise level([15, 25, 30, 50, 75])
    * 'blind.hdf5'  : the weight trained on various noise levels([0,50])

 - test images
    * 'Set13'